operator-framework/operator-lifecycle-manager/Documentation/install/install.md

         requirements:
           type: array
-          description: What requirements that we have before this OperatorVersion can run, may include CRD objects and k8s features
+          description: What requirements that we have before this ClusterServiceVersion can run, may include CRD objects and k8s features
           items:
             anyOf:
             - type: object
-              description: Single requirement that must be satisfied for the OperatorVersion to be installed and to work correctly
+              description: Single requirement that must be satisfied for the ClusterServiceVersion to be installed and to work correctly
               required:
               - kind
               - apiVersion